atop – For Linux server performance analysis

 atop

-Using atop – system & process monitor
+Using atop command – system & process monitor

 Launch with average-per-second total values: